sosegon/lightning-generator/README.md

 Due to the direction of some branches and the nature of the svg filter applied to them, the distortion is not enough to get that semi-chaotic feel in every branch (some of them look too straight).
 However, this effect is reduced with the speed of the animation.

-Since the lightning bolt has to be rendered from top to down, some branches may appear disconnedted from their parent.
+Since the lightning bolt has to be rendered from top to down, some branches may appear disconnected from their parent.

 ### Future work (TODO)